amg2318/design-journal/week13.md

 ## Building up the functionality

 The "five buttons" code would sometimes run into a buffer error since in switching between audio sets, it began loading the sound rather than playing it.
 So, I revised the code to work with our computer vision model, pre-load all the sounds, and layer them together as more objects were placed.
+I also added a slider in p5 to control volume, mimicking the sliders and potentiometers we wanted to add through serial later.
 Here is the p5 file for this version.
 I had picked the sound files somewhat randomly based on what was easy to find, and it really showed when testing ([video](https://drive.google.com/file/d/1z9dqLS7_6EfYGYPc5Vv4CYpvdw8UiQbb/view?usp=sharing)).
 </br>
 </br>
 <img width="600" alt="Screenshot 2025-12-12 at 3 48 48 PM" src="https://github.com/user-attachments/assets/068fba7a-9251-4582-8975-391d2f11e558" />